 This Pear and Gorgonzola Salad with Candied Pecans is an autumn staple!
-Especially for entertaining.
+It’s one of my go-to entertaining salads because it’s easy to prep in advance and it tastes amazing.

 As with most recipes when you’ll be focusing on very simple ingredients, go for the highest quality you can afford.
-While pears, pecans and field greens aren’t particularly expensive, you’ll want use a really nice vinegar.
+While pears, pecans and field greens aren’t particularly expensive, you’ll want to use a really nice vinaigrette.

 But that’s when it occurred to me.
 It’s not about that balsamic.
 It’s about using the ones you’ve been saving for a special occasion.
-As long as you know the basic principles of a vinaigrette, you can use your favorite vinegar or olive oil.
+As long as you know the basic principles of making a vinaigrette, you can use that special vinegar or olive oil.

-I know I’ve said this before, but a real, homemade vinaigrette takes only minutes to whip up and tastes infinitely better than a store bought dressing.
-But why wait for a special occasion?
-You really have everything you need to make it tonight…light a candle, use the china, drink some wine.
+A real, homemade vinaigrette takes only minutes to whip up and tastes infinitely better than a store bought dressing.

-It doesn’t matter so much if you use arugula, field greens or romaine, walnuts or pecans, blue cheese or feta, pears, apples or nectarines…experiment, create, discover.
+It really doesn’t matter so much if you use arugula, field greens or romaine, walnuts or pecans, blue cheese or feta, pears, apples or nectarines!
+Experiment, create, and discover a version of this salad that is your own.

 I hope you’ll enjoy this Pear and Gorgonzola Salad!